 We’re now extending this line of work by obtaining neuroimaging (fMRI) data during the same task, so that we can compare the computational model activity against brain activity in human observers (with Maxine Sherman).
 We’ve also recorded a whole array of physiological signatures – such as heart-rate and eye-blink data – to see whether we can find any reliable physiological influences on duration estimation in this task.
 We can’t – and the preprint, with Marta Suarez-Pinilla – is here.

-All credit for this study to Warrick Roseboom who initiated and led the whole thing, with the able assistance of Zaferious Fountas and Kyriacos Nikiforou with the modelling – with David Bhowmik and Murray Shanahan too.
+Major credit for this study to Warrick Roseboom who led the whole thing, with the able assistance of Zaferious Fountas and Kyriacos Nikiforou with the modelling.
+Major credit also to David Bhowmik who was heavily involved in the conception and early stages of the project, and also to Murray Shanahan who provided very helpful oversight.
 Thanks also to the EU H2020 TIMESTORM project which supported this project from start to finish.
 As always, I’d also like to thank the Dr. Mortimer and Theresa Sackler Foundation, and the Canadian Institute for Advanced Research, Azrieli Programme in Brain, Mind, and Consciousness, for their support.

 Roseboom, W., Fountas, Z., Nikiforou, K., Bhowmik, D., Shanahan, M.P., and Seth, A.K.
 (2019).
 Activity in perceptual classification networks as a basis for human subjective time perception.
 Nature Communications.
 10:269.